 Mobile matters now more than ever.
-According to Litmus, as much as 43% of emails were opened on a mobile device and it I believe this to grow even more in the future.
 As more and more people use mobile devices in answering their emails, what you send should be optimized for this platform.
 Although regular text based emails tend to be mobile-friendly out of the box most of the times these days.
 However, not seeing emails properly can still happen from time to time.

 If you’re lucky, you’ll get complaints from people such as “I don’t see the image on this e-mail”, “I don’t see the attachment” or simply some of the text is missing.
 If you’re not lucky these emails will just be ignored.

 Test your emails on a different smartphones and understand how your e-mail client renders inline images, font sizes etc. See how it looks or if its readable.
 This also gives good references when making your email shorter, given the limited screen time offered by smartphones.

 Reason #11: Your subject lines don’t work

 Your subject line is one of the biggest factors in affecting your email open rates.
 According to Convince&Convert, 35% of email recipients base their decisions in opening an email solely on the subject line.
 If your subject lines suck, they won’t work.
 An inefficient subject line doesn’t tell the recipient what the email is all about, it doesn’t address the recipient and it can’t convey urgency and curiosity.

 Make the subject line the summary of what you are trying to say.
 Imagine the subject as the first message that your recipient receives.
 One strategy is to highlight the action point the respondent will need to take in a parenthesis and put the important highlight after it – for example:

 Subject: “(For Feedback) Contact Information Needed from you” – in this subject line, it’s simple enough to understand that you need feedback on some vital contact information.